yokolet/yokolet.github.com/_posts/2017-06-09-math-without-it.md

 This solution's performance is considered O(n), where n is the quotient.
-The simple and correct, but surely this can be improved.
+This is simple and correct, but surely can be improved.

 To improve above, I should see the number a bit different way.
-All numbers, any number can be expressed as:
+All numbers can be expressed as:

 <pre>